Renfrew County Museums

 Discover the old general store, schoolroom, pioneer church, barber shop and military items in the Exhibit Hall.
 Outside, the gardens provide a scenic setting where natural heritage flower beds invite you to have a picnic lunch.
 Ross Museum was established in 1995 and is operated by volunteers.
 New members are welcome and are essential to continuing the preservation and collection of history within the Whitewater Region.

-The Canadian Clock Museum in Deep River is Canada's only clock museum.
+The Canadian Clock Museum in Deep River, Ontario is Canada's only clock museum.
 It is dedicated to collecting, preserving, researching, exhibiting, and documenting the products of Canada's many clock manufacturers and sellers from the early 1800s to the present time.

 Lumbering is a major component but the museum also interprets many facets of local history such as Hydro Electric and Nuclear Power development, railroads, pioneer farming, highway construction, and First Nation artefacts.
 Social institutions, schools, churches, Scouting, Women's Institutes, are represented.
 The authentic Log House is fully furnished.

 His stone house, Waba Cottage was blown up into a heap of rubble 101 years later.
 In 1967, Canada's 100 birthday, the Museum was built as a Centennial project.
 Over the years, log buildings and beautiful gardens were added.
 Today, in one of the most beautiful settings anywhere, we offer five restored historic buildings. eleven beautiful gardens, picnic facilities and handicap access.
 Groups and Bus Tours welcome.